 School Days This August 17, Soka Gakkai International, (a lay Buddhist organization with eight million followers) will open the doors of Soka University of America to 120 freshmen.
 The four-year undergraduate university—perched on a 103-acre hilltop site in Aliso Viejo, California—is open to students of all beliefs and nationalities.

-Image 3: Saydaw U Thila Wunta (deated) and Canadian supporters at the international Peace Pagoda in Barrydale, South Africa.
+Image 4: Saydaw U Thila Wunta (seated) and Canadian supporters at the International Peace Pagoda in Barrydale, South Africa.

 Image 5: A statue of the bodhisattva Kuan Yin at the Great Pine Monastery near Montreal.

 Image 6: The sanctity of Tibet's Mt.
 Kailash is in peril as the Chinese encourage climbers to scale the peak.